voschezang/coding-handbook/software-engineering.md

 ### Collaboration

-The typical method of specifying work in a development team is based on user- or tech-stories.
+The typical method of specifying work in a development team is based on user- or tech-**stories**.
 The assignee or owner of a story will try to either finish the story quickly or assign resources such that the story  doesn't take unnecessary long.

 On a daily basis there can be a *standup*, which is a briefing that covers at least any deviations from the planning and optionally some relevant updates.
 This meeting will go over either (1) all tasks that are *in progress* or (2) all team members.
 The former has the advantage of identifying any tasks that are blocked.